-Whether you're converting your grass to a new watersmart garden or simply looking to add color to an existing one, we've got the plant for you!
+Whether you're converting your grass to a new water wise garden or simply looking to add color to an existing one, we've got the plant for you!

-100 "All Stars" were field-tested by UC Davis Arboretum and found to work great, even under difficult conditions.
+100 "All Stars" were field-tested by UC Davis Arboretum and found to thrive even under difficult growing conditions.

 Master Gardeners highlighted these beautiful plants that perform well, attract wildlife, and reduce the need for pesticides.

-Download a Bay-Friendly Plant List for your specific need: lawn alternatives, butterfly plants, hedges, plants that don't need shearing, etc.
+Download a Bay-Friendly Plant List for your specific needs: lawn alternatives, butterfly plants, hedges, plants that don't need shearing, and more.

-Free, professional front yard designs that are scalable to fit landscaped areas up to 2,500 square feet.
-The eight front yard plans are available in various styles.
+Eight contemporary front yard plans are available for various styles, and can be scaled for landscapes up to 2,500 square feet.
 Templates are courtesy of the Sonoma-Marin Saving Water Partnership.

 Some of the greatest nurseries in the world are just down the street.
 Below is a list of local nurseries with dedicated low-water use plant sections.
 If we are missing your nursery, please let us know!
 Also visit Stop Waste to check out Bay-Friendly Partner Nurseries and nurseries featuring California native plants.

 |Moraga Garden Center||Moraga|